-- The supply of key fobs, access cards, and HID proximity cards for use in Calgary buildings.
+- The supply of key fobs – key cards, and HID proximity cards for use in Calgary buildings.

-- Various formats of credentials including 26-bit cards, 36-bit fobs, and high encryption formats.
+- Various formats of access control cards including 36-bit cards, 40-bit key fobs, and high encryption credentials.

-- Keeping stock of most brands of electronic key cards & proximity key fobs for immediate use!
+- Keeping stock of most brands of electronic access control cards & proximity key fobs for immediate deployment!

-Similarly, our current inventory includes cards and fobs from ICT, Kantech ioProx, Keyscan, HID Prox Cards, and Bluetooth® mobile credentials.
-Today’s mobile credentials allow employees to use their smartphones to access secure doors and elevators throughout your facilities.
+Likewise, our existing stock comprises access cards and fobs sourced from ICT, Kantech ioProx, Keyscan, HID Prox Cards, and Bluetooth® mobile credentials.
+Modern mobile credentials enable employees to utilize their smartphones for accessing secure doors and elevators across facilities.

 The history of key cards, fobs and credentials!